best restaurants in Brighton

 Why go?
 Kemptown restaurant specialising in steak and ribs.

-The Old Bank in Kemptown marinates its pork baby back ribs for 24 hours in a house marinade before serving them to hungry diners.
+Ok ok, so it's not one for those on a cruelty-free diet, but meat-lovers are in luck: The Old Bank in Kemptown marinates its pork baby back ribs for 24 hours before serving them to hungry diners.
 If the mere thought of that gets you salivating, this relaxed restaurant is the one for you.
 Along with ribs, they also reel in the customers with the promise of steaks and rotisserie chicken.
 Mid-range.

 Why go?
 Lanes-located restaurant with a laid-back feel and an enclosed courtyard.